davidbebb/makespace-induction-app/README.md

 ## Job List

-- Add user stories and waffle board
+- Add user stories to waffle board
-- Add photo handling/Amazon s3

 ## To run